metabypass/captcha-solver-python/README.md

  ------------------------------------------------------------------------------------------------------------------------

-## __There are 2 approaches for utilizing Metabypass-python__:
+## There are 2 approaches for utilizing Metabypass-python:

-1. Download the 'MetaBypass_Codes' folder and follow these steps for different types of Captchas:
+__1. Download the 'MetaBypass_Codes' folder and follow these steps for different types of Captchas__:

     ## Text_Captcha
     Using the  base64.b64encode function to get a bytes object for transferring images as text in API requests